-Normally, more than half of the District's water delivered to about 16,000 people at their homes and businesses in the Carpinteria Valley would come from Lake Cachuma, including water delivered to Lake Cachuma through the State Water Project Facilities.
-And the recently completed advanced treatment facility, utilizing ozone, at the Cater Treatment Plant in Santa Barbara continues to add a critical measure of treatment before Cachuma water flows through the South Coast Conduit system to Carpinteria Valley.

-Due to the Drought, however, the District's El Carro and Headquarters wells are providing the greater share of water going out to Carpinteria Valley customers.
-And the wells now are key in the District's on-going efforts to comply with drinking water standards mandated by the U.S Environmental Protection Agency (EPA) and enforced by the California Department of Public Health (DPH).
+Normally more than half of the District's water delivered to about 16,000 people at their homes and businesses in the Carpinteria Valley would come from Lake Cachuma, including water delivered to Lake Cachuma through the State Water Project Facilities.
+Due to the on-going Drought, however, the District's El Carro and Headquarters wells are now providing the greater share of water going out to Carpinteria Valley customers.
+These wells, along with the ozone facility at the Santa Barbara Cater Treatment Plan and the District's Gobernador Reservoir aeration system remain instrumental in the District's on-going efforts to comply with drinking water standards mandated by the U.S Environmental Protection Agency (EPA) and enforced by the California State Water Resources Control Board Division of Drinking Water.

-DPH reviews the District's drinking water quality data on a regular basis and issues the water supply permit under which the District may deliver drinking water.
+The Division of Drinking Water reviews the District's drinking water quality data on a regular basis and issues the water supply permit under which the District may deliver drinking water.